Spomky-Labs/cbor-php/README.md

 <?php

 use CBOR\ListObject; // List
-use CBOR\InfiniteListObject; // Infinite List
+use CBOR\IndefiniteLengthListObject; // Infinite List
 use CBOR\TextStringObject;
 use CBOR\UnsignedIntegerObject;